 Background and Policy Issues: The Palm Beach County Commission on Ethics will be empowered to review, interpret, render advisory opinions and enforce the Palm Beach County Code of Ethics, the Lobbyist Registration Ordinance, and the Post-employment Ordinance.
 The Commission on Ethics will also provide training and outreach programs for county employees and officials, county vendors, and other entities that do business with Palm Beach County.
 Other local governmental agencies will be able to employ the services of and be subject to the Commission on Ethics by contract.
 To ensure independence, the Commission on Ethics members will be appointed by one university president and four collegial bodies, not one of which is subject to the jurisdiction of the Commission on Ethics.
 The board will be composed of a former law enforcement official with experience investigating white collar crime or public corruption, an attorney with experience in ethics regulation, an ethics educator, a certified public accountant, and a former elected official.
 The Commission on Ethics, along with one representative each from the State Attorney and Public Defender, will select the Inspector General.

+Atta chments:

-Attachments: 1.
-Ordinance
+1. Ordinance

+2. Summary of cha anges to Ordinance based on Boa rd direction 12/1/2009

-Recommended by: (1)///lun 11/19/09
+Recommended by: Mum 12/9/09

 County Attorney Date

-Approved by: N/A
+Аррі roved by: N/A

 Date

 II.
 FISCAL IMPACT ANALYSIS